 If a program is running on the C-More Micro HMI panel then you need to do the following to access the system setup screens.

 EA3-T4CL – touch the upper left corner of the screen for three seconds.

 All other C-More Micro HMI Panels – Press the F1 –BAK and F5 – ENT keys at the same time for three seconds.

 The system setup screens have a simple navigation display.

-Back Button – Arrow pointing left – Return to previous window
+Back Button – Arrow pointing left – Return to the previous window

 Up Button – Arrow pointing up – move the menu selection up